WStoday City Guide Live Banner

 • Space: Outdoors

 • Features: Shop produce from the farm and baked goods, pantry items, dairy, and protein from local partners.
-If you don’t have time to shop, you can register to shop the online farm stand and pick up items.
+You can register to shop the online farm stand and pick up items.
+Guests will use self-checkout Tuesday through Thursday, with staff on site Friday and Saturday.

 • Parking: Free